thereseratilla/sql_data_warehouse_project/README.md

-#S SQL Data Warehouse Project
+# SQL Data Warehouse Project

 Welcome to my **first Data Warehouse Project**!

-This project is made possible through **Data with Baraa**.
 In this project, I created a modern data warehouse using SQL server.
 The Medallion Architecture is the approach use to build the data warehouse.
 Three layers are created, i.e., Bronze, Silver and Gold.

 ## Project requirements